 Basic Info: Min. age requirement 7 years old (due to insurance reasons this is not flexible).
-Because the riding and vaulting classes are exclusively for the children, we offer a discounted rate for adults; 2 faculty/adult chaperones at 1/2 price PLUS 1 adult for every 10 students also 1/2 price.
+Because the riding and vaulting classes are exclusively for the students/children, we offer a discounted rate for adults; 2 faculty/adult chaperones at 1/2 price PLUS 1 adult for every 10 students also 1/2 price.
 See below for adult pricing.

 Accommodates youth groups with a min. of 25 people as well as youth groups of up to 100 people (max of 80 children).
 Program includes a 2 night stay at the ranch with 6 meals, classes in animal and horse science, vaulting (gymnastics on horseback), riding instruction, animal care time, plus evening activities, campfire and much more.

 Adults Do Not Ride

 Girls/Female Chaperones and Boys/Male Chaperones are divided up into separate housing areas.
 Final group size determines cabin assignment.
 Cabins are outfitted with wooden bunk beds/covered mattresses and overhead lighting.
 The modern shower/restroom facilities are located immediately adjacent to the housing areas.

 *The group’s reservation must be made under the auspices of a sponsoring organization (i.e. School, Church, YMCA, etc.) who must provide the necessary Certificate of Liability insurance paperwork.

 Liability Release Forms are required for all children & adults attending (parent/guardian to sign for minors).
 Signed release forms must be turned in upon arrival.
 Liability Release forms will be emailed to the school 1 to 3 months prior to the arrival date, to be printed by the school and passed out to each participant and adult chaperone.

 Youth Group Activities for the Mid-Week program includes a myriad of classes and activities.
 Our core classes consist of 4 specific activities that are included in every camp program.